-A degree of overlap with existing suppliers was identified.
-A risk-based approach was applied in accordance with Company policy.
-Suppliers identified as higher risk have been identified and are being processed to understand their compliance with the Modern Slavery Act.
-Suppliers identified as lower risk will be processed throughout 2021.
+A risk-based approach is applied in accordance with Company policy.
+Suppliers identified as higher risk were processed to understand their compliance with the Modern Slavery Act.

 The Company has not, to its knowledge, conducted any business with another organisation which has been found to have involved itself with modern slavery.